-The District's Board of Directors and management considered many factors when setting the fiscal year 2023 budget, user fees, and charges.
+The District's Board of Directors and management considered many factors when setting the fiscal year 2024 budget, user fees, and charges.
 The District tries to balance revenues with operating expenses that have increased due to factors such as the availability of water, water purchase costs, water quality requirements, and unfunded benefit liabilities.

 CalPERS plan assets value continues to be impacted thus causing employers' contribution rates to fluctuate.
-For fiscal year 2023, the District's contribution rate included a cost rate of 10.87% for Classic members, plus a \$593,693 payment toward the District's unfunded liability (Classic members), and a cost rate of 7.47% for PEPRA members, plus a \$4,766 payment towards the District's unfunded liability (PEPRA members).
+For fiscal year 2024, the District's contribution rate included a cost rate of 12.47% for Classic members, plus a \$569,100 payment toward the District's unfunded liability (Classic members), and a cost rate of 7.68% for PEPRA members.
+For FY 24, the District was not required to make a payment toward the District's unfunded liability for PEPRA members.

-These indicators were taken into consideration when adopting the District's budget for fiscal year 2024 (see Table 5).
-The budget has been structured to contain costs, but at the same time, continue the District's philosophy of providing the highest level of service.
+These indicators were taken into consideration when adopting the District's budget for fiscal year 2025 (see Table 5).
+The budget has been structured to contain costs, but at the same time, continue the District's philosophy of providing the highest level of service to its customers.